 In my opinion, Etsy is the way to go when ordering live plants on the internet.
 Often, Etsy sellers are small businesses that are very invested in producing quality plants, providing good customer service and packaging the plants well for shipping.
 That last point is especially critical here, since bear paws have such delicate foliage.

 Check out Etsy here for a list of sellers that currently have bear paw succulents in stock.
-For our personal recommendations, these Etsy shops are great places to look for high quality plants:

 Frequently Asked Questions about Bear Paw Succulent Care